 We invite interested citizens, property owners, anglers, boaters and businesses to join our mission.
 While work is underway among various agencies and organizations to restore and protect our lake, LEF is the only organization whose sole mission is to ensure a healthy Lake Erie.
 LEF targets membership and support from those who live, visit and do business in the Lake Erie watershed.
 We collaborate with other Great Lakes nonprofits to address the many challenges we share.

 A major goal of LEF is to implement The Lake Erie Plan.
 This is an integrated, inspirational and comprehensive campaign to educate, empower, encourage, and hold accountable, federal, state and local government officials, producers, and other involved stakeholders to implement the 40% nutrient reduction goals for Lake Erie.
-This campaign is a high priority for LEF through at least 2025.
+This goal is a high priority for LEF through at least 2025.

 Each year, Lake Erie Foundation posts a list of our Activities and Accomplishments Report.
 Check it out and JOIN US in this effort!

 A healthy Lake Erie is measured by established federal, provincial and state water quality standards.
 Lake Erie’s western basin has problems with harmful algal blooms and the central basin frequently has a large “dead zone” (area of low oxygen level).
 We are committed to focusing attention and advocating for the resources necessary to address these problems, assessing water quality at public drinking water intakes, and working toward eliminating beach advisories for harmful algae and bacteria.
 As part of our efforts, LEF advocates that Clean Water Act provisions apply to both the western and central Lake Erie basins.
 Our goal is to ensure a 40% total phosphorus reduction in nutrients in both basins with full implementation of the Clean Water Act by 2025.
 LEF will closely monitor water quality reports for Lake Erie’s eastern basin and watersheds as well.